Academic Expectations and Program Requirements

 Doctor of Philosophy

-Work leading to the degree of Doctor of Philosophy (PhD) is designed to give the candidate a thorough and comprehensive knowledge of the professional field and training in methods of research.
+Work leading to the Doctor of Philosophy (PhD) degree is designed to give the candidate a thorough and comprehensive knowledge of the professional field and training in methods of research.
 Students who graduate with a doctoral degree will: master the degree-program's requirements; develop a coherent understanding of the subject matter; apply subject-matter knowledge to solve problems and make decisions; analyze and integrate information to make critical, reasoned arguments; communicate effectively; develop clear research plans; use appropriate technologies to communicate; teach and explain the subject matter in a discipline; and choose ethical courses of action in research and practice.
-The degree is not granted solely for the completion of coursework, residence and program requirements, although these must be met.

 Professional Doctorate

-Professional doctorates (EdD, DEng, DrPH) are designed to prepare a candidate for a position of leadership in the full range of settings, including public and private schools, colleges, business, government, industry, and the military establishment.
+Professional doctorates at Texas A&M include a Doctor of Education (EdD), Doctor of Engineering (Deng), and a Doctor of Public Health (DrPH) are designed to prepare a candidate for a position of leadership in the full range of settings, including public and private schools, colleges, business, government, industry, and the military establishment.
 The programs are designed for the practitioner, with emphasis on solving problems to benefit society at large.
 Students who graduate with a Professional doctoral degree will: master degree-program requirements; develop a coherent understanding of the subject matter; apply subject matter knowledge to solve problems and make decisions; analyze and integrate information to make critical, reasoned arguments; communicate effectively; develop clear research plans; use appropriate technologies to communicate; teach and explain the subject matter in their discipline; and choose ethical courses of action in research and practice.
-Because graduates of the program are expected to demonstrate a high level of professional skill and educational statesmanship, only those candidates who show a consistently high level of professional performance in their academic studies, in their role-related studies, in their internship experience, and in the completion of their records of study will be recommended for the degree.

-First Professional Doctorate
+Professional Practice Doctorate

 Master’s

 Work leading to the master’s degree is designed to give the candidate a thorough and comprehensive knowledge of the field beyond that of the undergraduate degree.
 Students who graduate with a master’s degree will: demonstrate proficiency of degree-program requirements; apply subject matter knowledge in a range of contexts to solve problems and make decisions; use a variety of sources and evaluate multiple points of view to analyze and integrate information; communicate effectively; use appropriate technologies; develop clear research plans and conduct appropriate research; and choose ethical courses of action in research and practice.
-A minimum of 30 hours may be required for completion of the master’s degree.

 Scholastic Requirements

-Unless otherwise stated, students in graduate degree programs and post-baccalaureate non-degree students (G6 classification) must maintain a 3.000 cumulative GPA (computed as specified in Student Rule 10.4.3).
+Unless otherwise stated, students in graduate degree programs and post-baccalaureate non-degree students (G6 Classification) must maintain a 3.000 cumulative GPA (computed as specified in Student Rule 10.4.3).
 Degree-seeking students also must maintain a GPA of at least 3.000 on all courses listed on a degree plan.
-Departments and Colleges may establish higher GPA requirements for their students in graduate degree programs and for post-baccalaureate non-degree students (G6 classification).
+Departments and Colleges may establish higher GPA requirements for their students in graduate degree programs and for post-baccalaureate non-degree students (G6 Classification).

 A graduate student will not receive graduate degree credit for undergraduate courses taken on a satisfactory/unsatisfactory basis.
-A graduate student may not receive grades other than S (satisfactory) or U (unsatisfactory) in graduate courses bearing the numbers 681, 684, 690, 691, 692, 693, 695, 697, and 791 (except for ALEC 695, BUAD 693, AGEC 695, GEOG 695, and IBUS 692).
+A graduate student may not receive grades other than S (Satisfactory) or U (Unsatisfactory) in graduate courses bearing the numbers 681, 684, 690, 691, 692, 693, 695, 697, and 791 (except for ALEC 695, BUAD 693, AGEC 695, GEOG 695, and IBUS 692).
 These officially designated S/U courses may be listed on a degree plan, along with other courses approved and noted as S/U in the graduate catalog.

 Graduate courses not listed on a degree plan may be taken on an S/U basis.
 Only grades of A, B, C, and S are acceptable for graduate credit.

 A course in which the final grade is C may be repeated for a higher grade.
-If the second grade is higher, the original grade will be excluded from the GPA calculation for the degree plan (if applicable) and cumulative GPA, but remain on the student’s permanent record.
+If a subsequent grade is higher, the original grade(s) will be excluded from the GPA calculation for the degree plan (if applicable) and cumulative GPA, but remain on the student’s permanent record.

-Repeat grades and cumulative GPA for financial aid programs may differ from those listed above, based on the type of aid.
+Repeat grades and cumulative GPA requirements for financial aid programs may differ from those listed above, based on the type of aid.

-A post-baccalaureate non-degree student (G6 classification) who has completed 12 hours of coursework is considered to be scholastically deficient when the student’s grade point ratio falls below 3.00 or below a higher standard set by the department or college of affiliation; or the student fails to show proficiency in such other areas as may be specified by the program’s department or the Graduate and Professional School.
+A post-baccalaureate non-degree student (G6 Classification) who has completed 12 hours of coursework is considered to be scholastically deficient when the student’s grade point ratio falls below 3.00 or below a higher standard set by the department or college of affiliation; or the student fails to show proficiency in such other areas as may be specified by the program’s department or the Graduate and Professional School.

 New Graduate Student Orientation